European Energy Collaborates on Research Project to Explore Potential of Agri-PV Systems

 Credit: European Energy

-renewable energy company, , is set to collaborate with Aarhus University, , and Slagelse Municipality on a project exploring the potential of Agri-PV systems.
+renewable energy company, , is set to collaborate with Aarhus University, , and on a research project exploring the potential of systems.
 The project, co-financed by the Innovation Fund with Dkr22.8m (€3m), aims to investigate the possibility of combining crop and solar energy production on the same site.

 The Agri-PV system involves the installation of solar panels over agricultural land, enabling crops to be grown and cultivated underneath, while renewable energy is generated.
 The project will examine the potential benefits of Agri-PV, including increased biodiversity, intensive use of field robots, the technical and economic viability of the system, and the acceptance of farmers and the surrounding community.